Ange-TOSSOU/CS50_SQL/README.md

 # CS50 SQL 2024
-CS50 SQL is an introduction to databases with SQL delivered by the Harvard University which covered a wide range of topics :
+CS50 SQL is an introduction to databases with SQL delivered by the Harvard University which covered a wide range of topics and DBMSs :
 - Relational databases
 - Performance
 - Scalability